kennethreitz-archive/python-versions/README.rst

 Python Versions
 ===============

-This is a set of scripts that creates stable builds of Python.
+This is a set of scripts that creates stable builds of many Pythons.

 Targeting Heroku only, for now.